interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 RedeemPremiumFee
 .................

-If a Vault is running low on collateral and falls below ``PremiumRedeemThreshold``, users are allocated a premium in DOT when redeeming with the Vault - as defined by this parameter.
+If a vault is running low on collateral and falls below ``PremiumRedeemThreshold``, users are allocated a premium in DOT when redeeming with the vault - as defined by this parameter.
 For example, if the ``RedeemPremiumFee`` is set to 5000, it is equivalent to 5%.

 .. *Substrate* ::